NASA-AMMOS/Landform/LandformWeb/API.md

 ---

 ## Generic Task API
 Many API calls launch a task.
-By default such calls are synchronous: they will not return a response until the task completes.
-At that point an `application/json` response will normally be sent with the following *task metadata*:
+By default such calls are synchronous in that they will not return a response until the task completes.
+At that point an `application/json` response will normally be sent with the following task metadata:
 ```
 {
   id: server assigned unique task identifier